-Between 1 to 1 sessions, online coaching, and brand partnerships, many trainers end up overpaying tax simply because they are not claiming everything they are entitled to or structuring their finances efficiently.
+Between 1:1 sessions, online coaching, nutrition plans and brand partnerships, many trainers overpay tax because they are not claiming everything they are entitled to or structuring their finances efficiently.

 Understanding how HMRC treats your income and expenses is the foundation of building a profitable PT business.

-HMRC treats all income from your fitness activities as taxable.
-This includes:
+HMRC treats income from your fitness activities as taxable.
+This includes money you earn in person, online and through commercial partnerships.

 • Personal training sessions in gyms or clients' homes